Easy Practical Steps to Setting Up a Small Business Supplier Scorecard

 What is it that you and your small business hope to achieve, from a customer fulfillment standpoint?
 You probably want to ship your customers what they ordered, when they wanted it delivered — and get that done by spending as little money as possible.

-And that’s what you should expect your suppliers to be doing for you.
+That’s what you should expect your suppliers to be doing for you.
 They should be shipping you what you want, when you want it — and charging you as little money as possible for what you ordered.

 In supply chain terms, that translates to on-time delivery, order accuracy and cost of goods control.